danobi/dxuuu.xyz/src/writing-unmaintainable-code.md

 much sense.
 But how about the other side of the coin?

 Consider this: you're tasked with writing inherently tricky code.
 You know this code will be nigh unreadable next week, but you also know someone has to write it.
-How do you manage future pain of dealing with this code?
+How do you manage the future pain of dealing with this code?

 Last week I gave that question some thought and I now believe there are two options in such a scenario.